-The Curled dock (Rumex crispus L.) is a herbaceous species belonging to the Polygonaceae family.
+The Curly dock, curled dock or yellow dock (Rumex crispus L.) is a herbaceous species belonging to the Polygonaceae family.

 From a systematic point of view, it belongs to the Eukaryota Domain, Kingdom Plantae, Subregion Tracheobionta, Division Magnoliophyta, Class Magnoliopsida, Subclass Caryophyllidae, Superorder Polygonanae, Order Polygonales, Family Polygonaceae and therefore to the Genus Rumex and to the Species R. crispus.

 The term Rumex comes from javelin rumex, spear: due to the pointed shape of the leaves of many species of this genus.
 Already in Plautus and others with the meaning of romice.